bloomberg/blazingmq/README.md

 mailbox and 'consumer' picks it up at its own leisure.
 Messages placed into the queue are stored until the recipient retrieves and processes them.
-In other words, producer and consumer applications can temporally and spatially isolate themselves from each other by using a message queue to faciliate communication.
+In other words, producer and consumer applications can temporally and spatially isolate themselves from each other by using a message queue to facilitate communication.

 BlazingMQ's back-end (message brokers) has been implemented in C++, and client libraries are available in C++, Java, and Python (the Python SDK will be published shortly